Christonja/100-days-of-code/log.md

 **Thoughts**:
 I found the work today to be very hard work.
 CS50 is thoroughly enjoyable and an incredible programming course.
 However it moves at quite a pace.
 I think it will take me a bit longer than the 11 weeks it says it runs for.
 But thats OK.
 My goal is to have it done by the end of the year.
 So I think I'll just aim for that at this stage!

+### Day 3: August 15, Wednesday, 2018

+**Today's Progress**: Fumbling through the Intermediate Algorithm Scripting exercises on FreeCodeCamp.
+I only had the 1 hour to spare today, and kinda feel a little bit disappointed with my efforts.
+However I did solidify (in part) my OO knowledge and learned more about return functions so that's something!

+**Thoughts**: The intermediate algorithm challenges, I'm finding are significantly harder than the basic ones.
+I'm often having to check the hints and in some cases, look at the solutions.
+As soon as I do that I completely understand it (I think!).
+Nonetheless, as soon as I've finished this section I'll be going straight back through it because I don't think it's wise to move onto the projects section coming up next if I can't do the intermediate challenges.